-The Ophthalmic Pathology Service of The New York Eye and Ear Infirmary is a major referral center for the Metropolitan area and the Northeastern US.
+The Ophthalmic Pathology Service at New York Eye and Ear Infirmary of Mount Sinai (NYEE) is a major referral center for the Metropolitan area and the Northeastern US.
 The Pathology Service continues to expand its clinical outreach programs, develop more intensive programs for resident education, and acquire additional research capabilities.

 Research development efforts over the past four years have continued to reap benefits, as evidenced by the presentation of 15 abstracts at the recent meetings of the Association of Research in Vision and Ophthalmology.
 The Director continues his term as chairman for the Anatomy Pathology section of the Program Planning Committee for 1993-1996.
 Several important papers were contributed to the medical literature by staff members, especially from our basic research efforts in the Tissue Culture Center.